 - Push for communication and clarity on the next steps

 If you're writing to a recruiter, always remember that professional email etiquette applies.
+Candidates should keep communication concise and focused to respect recruiters’ time.

 This might seem like a lot to take in, but don't worry.
 We demonstrate the best practices for email communication with recruiters in our samples below.
 But first, let's begin by breaking down the recruiter email format...